History of Belize: Independence

 1993 national election, and Esquivel became prime minister for a second time.
 Soon afterward Esquivel announced the suspension of a pact reached with Guatemala during Price's tenure, claiming Price had made too many concessions in order to gain Guatemalan recognition.
 The pact would have resolved the 130-year-old border dispute between the two countries.
 Border tensions continued into the early 21st century, although the two countries cooperated in other areas.

 The PUP won a landslide victory in the 1998 national elections, and PUP leader Said Musa was sworn in as prime minister.
 In the 2003 elections the PUP maintained its majority, and Musa continued as prime minister.
 He pledged to improve conditions in the underdeveloped and largely inaccessible southern part of Belize.

 Riot police and protesters during the unrest in 2005.

 In 2005, Belize was the site of the unrest caused by discontent with the People's United Party government, including tax increases in the national budget.
 On 8 February 2008, Dean Barrow of the United Democratic Party (UDP) was sworn in as Belize's first black prime minister.

 Throughout Belize's history, Guatemala has claimed ownership of all or part of the territory.
 This claim is occasionally reflected in maps showing Belize as Guatemala's twenty-third province.
-As of March 2007, the border dispute with Guatemala remained unresolved and quite contentious; at various times the issue has required mediation by the United Kingdom, Caribbean Community heads of Government, the Organisation of American States, and the United States.
+As of March 2007, the border dispute with Guatemala remained unresolved and quite contentious; at various times the issue has required mediation by the United Kingdom, Caribbean Community heads of Government, the Organization of American States, and the United States.
 In December 2008, Belize and Guatemala signed an agreement to submit the territorial differences to the International Court of Justice, after referendums in both countries (which have not taken place as of March 2019).
 Notably, both Guatemala and Belize are participating in the confidence-building measures approved by the OAS, including the Guatemala-Belize Language Exchange Project.

 Since independence, a British garrison (British Army Training and Support Unit Belize) has been retained in Belize at the request of the Belizean government.

 Conservative United Democratic Party led Belize 12 years under Prime Minister Dean Barrow, until general election in November 2020 was won by the opposition centre-left PUP party.
 The leader of the People’s United Party (PUP) Johnny Briceño, a former deputy prime minister, became new Prime Minister of Belize on 13 November 2020.